-- Demonstrate courtesy, even when others do not. - Behave in a responsible manner, always exercising self-discipline. - Attend all classes, regularly and on time. - Prepare for each class; take appropriate materials and assignments to class. - Meet district and campus standards of grooming and dress. - Obey all campus and classroom rules. - Respect the rights and privileges of students, teachers, and other district staffand volunteers. - Respect the property of others, including district property and facilities. - Cooperate with and assist the school staff in maintaining safety, order, and discipline.
+- Demonstrate courtesy, even when others do not. - Behave in a responsible manner, always exercising self-discipline. - Attend all classes, regularly and on time. - Prepare for each class; take appropriate materials and assignments to class. - Meet district and campus standards of grooming and dress. - Obey all campus and classroom rules. - Respect the rights and privileges of students, teachers, and other district staff and volunteers. - Respect the property of others, including district property and facilities. - Cooperate with and assist the school staff in maintaining safety, order, and discipline. - Adhere to the requirements of the Code of Conduct.